Arcsin00/HTB-Support/HTB - Support.md

 Unable to connect with SMB1 -- no workgroup available
 ```

 The ‘support-tools’ share looks enticing so lets jump right to that one and take a look.
 Once connected we will list the contents.
-The ‘UserInfo.exe.zip’ file looks like it may be of interest so lets get that to our local machine and take a look at it.
+The ‘UserInfo.exe.zip’ file looks like it may be of interest so lets get that and take a look at it on our local machine.

 ```text-plain
 smbclient -N \\\\10.10.11.174\\support-tools